Jonah Platt

-Jonah Sezzin Platt (born November 17, 1986) is an American actor, singer and Jewish advocate.
+Jonah Sezzin Platt (born November 17, 1986) is an American actor and singer.
 He has credits across stage, film and television, with his most prominent roles occurring on stage.

 Since 2024, he has hosted the award-winning weekly podcast, Being Jewish with Jonah Platt, interviewing Jewish entertainers, writers, advocates, rabbis, as well as non-Jewish allies.
+Haaretz described it as a "top-ranked Jewish podcast".

-Early life
+Early life and education

 Platt was born in Los Angeles, one of five children of Julie and Marc Platt.
 His father is a film, television, and theater producer whose credits include Legally Blonde, Into the Woods, La La Land, Mary Poppins Returns, the musical Wicked, and its film adaptation.

 His mother has served as chair of the Board of Trustees of the Jewish Federations of North America, which oversees 146 Jewish federations across the United States and Canada.
 He has two sisters and two brothers, including actor Ben Platt.
 He and his family are Jewish.

 He attended Jewish day school and sleepaway camp at Camp Ramah, affiliated with Conservative Judaism.
 He also participated in Birthright Israel, a free ten-day trip to Israel for young Jewish adults between the ages of 18 and 26.

 He attended Harvard-Westlake School, an independent school in Los Angeles.

 In 2008, he graduated from the University of Pennsylvania School of Arts and Sciences with a B.A. in English with minors in Cinema Studies and Music.

+He is currently pursuing his Master's in Antisemitism Studies at Gratz College.